The following titles are used for annual appointments:

-The Harvard School of Public Health acknowledges the value in maintaining relationships with universities and academic colleagues in other countries.
-These relationships offer opportunities for HSPH faculty members, researchers, and students to engage in learning and research collaborations that benefit the school.
+Harvard Chan School (SPH) acknowledges the value in maintaining relationships with universities and academic colleagues at other institutions.
+These relationships offer opportunities for SPH faculty members, researchers, and students to engage in learning and research collaborations that benefit the school.

-HSPH faculty members may sponsor, for a period of twelve months or less, a student who is enrolled in a graduate program in another country.
-The visiting graduate student will be given an academic appointment as visiting scientist and a J-1 visa.
+Harvard Chan School faculty members may sponsor a student who is enrolled in a graduate program at another university.
+The visiting graduate student will be given an academic appointment as visiting graduate student and, if needed, a J-1 visa.
 Sponsorship is strictly limited to students in the following categories:

-- students enrolled in a doctoral degree program at a foreign institution
+- students enrolled in a doctoral degree program at another institution

-- students enrolled in a master’s degree program at a foreign institution who are in the final/research phase of their program (i.e., they will conduct some portion of their thesis research at HSPH)
+- students enrolled in a master’s degree program at another institution who are in the final/research phase of their program (i.e., they will conduct some portion of their thesis research at SPH)

-The PeopleSoft job code code for visiting scientists is 017202 in the “Other Academic” employee class.
+The PeopleSoft job code for visiting graduate students is 000081 in the “Temporary Academic” employee class.